-The Illinois Human Rights Act prohibits all public and private employers from harassing applicants or employees based on their actual or perceived sex (IL Comp.
-Stat.
-Ch.
-775 Sec.
-5/2-102 et seq.) and from discriminating based on sex, marital status, sexual orientation (including gender-related identity), or pregnancy.
+The Illinois Human Rights Act prohibits all public and private employers from harassing applicants or employees based on their actual or perceived sex (775 ILCS 5/2-102 et seq.) and from discriminating based on sex, marital status, sexual orientation (including gender-related identity), or pregnancy.

 The term “employee” is defined to include “any individual performing services for remuneration” within the state for an employer.
 It also includes unpaid interns.